ryancanton/PureMatchTakeHomeChallenge/README.md

 - **Multiple Photo Uploads:** Modified the post model to handle multiple images (up to 5).
 - **Editing Posts:** Added an endpoint to edit the description of existing posts.

+- ### Requirement 3 (Branch: `feature/req3`)

+#### Features:
+- Pagination in post listing.
+- Users can add friends.
+- Friends List endpoint includes mutual friends count.

+#### Implementation Details:
+- **Pagination:** Implemented pagination in the posts endpoint using query parameters for page and limit.
+Used Sequelize limit and offest parameters to calculate
+- **Friendship Feature:** Added a new model for friendships and endpoints to add and list friends.
+- **Mutual Friends Calculation:** Enhanced the Friends List endpoint to calculate and return the number of mutual friends.

+## Testing
+- Run automated tests: `npm test`
+- Postman collection is provided for API testing.

 #### Postman Screenshots:
 <p align="center">
 <img width="750" alt="signup1" src="https://github.com/ryancanton/PureMatchTakeHomeChallenge/assets/113324661/a9247f00-1668-415f-9236-5affd4f67326">